getcarina/getcarina.com/_tutorials/2015-10-06-docker-version-manager.md

 <a id="carina"></a>
 ### Use dvm with Carina
 Carina's credentials are designed to work with dvm.
-After [you load your cluster credentials][carina-credentials], run `dvm use` and dvm will switch to the version of Docker used by your cluster.
+After you [connect to your cluster][carina-credentials], run `dvm use` and dvm will switch to the version of Docker used by your cluster.
 It automatically knows the Docker version for your cluster because the Carina credentials set the `DOCKER_VERSION` environment variable.
 If you are just working with Carina,